stacksync/liferay-nativity/README.md

     - C:/Windows/Microsoft.NET/Framework64/v4.0.30319
     - %ANT_HOME%\bin
   - Create a sysvar called ANT_HOME with the path to your Ant installation.
-  - Add use the following build.xml script:
+  - Add the following code to the build.xml script:
     ```sh
     <?xml version="1.0"?>
     <project name="liferay-nativity-java" basedir="." default="compile">